 Nick Carter and Matt Tyrrell from QODA added:

-“Working with the Efficient Building Solutions group and consolidating our brilliant people resources in this way will help us build a stronger presence in our sector capable of delivering the low carbon buildings the UK so urgently needs.”
+“Working with the Efficient Building Solutions and consolidating our brilliant people resources in this way will help us build a stronger presence in our sector capable of delivering the low carbon buildings the UK so urgently needs.”

 Dr Sarah Price commented: